RevealBi/Documentation/en/data-visualizations/visualizations-editor.md

 ***2. In the dashboard editing process***

-After opening a chosen dashboard and entering [Dashboard Edit mode](~/en/dashboards/index.html#view-edit-mode), you will be able to **access the visualizations editor** by selecting *Edit* from a visualization's overflow button.
+After opening a chosen dashboard and entering _Dashboard Edit mode_, you will be able to **access the visualizations editor** by selecting *Edit* from a visualization's overflow button.

 ### Visualization Editor Overview